Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • systole size: 3.1-4.3 cm;

-• left chamber atrial size: 1.9 to 4 cm.
+• size of the atrium of the left chamber: 1.9 to 4 cm.

-The above indicators must be considered in aggregate.
-Deviation from the norm of one is not a suspicion of a pathological process, however, it may require additional diagnostics.
+The above indicators must be considered in their entirety.
+Deviation from the norm of one is not a suspicion of a pathological process, but may require additional diagnostics.

 On the portal you can download for free:

-How to heal a low faction level?
+How to treat low fraction level?

-• fluid intake is strictly regulated and amounts to 1.5-2 liters of water per day;
+• Fluid intake is strictly regulated and amounts to 1.5-2 liters of water per day;

-• dietary diet;
+• dietary ration;

 • moderate physical activity;